Education (EDUC)

 This course examines some prominent ethical views of both Western and Eastern philosophical thinking.
 Participants explore various ethical perspectives and visions and consider their application in the demanding and ever-changing arenas of classroom, school, community, and world.
 The focus of ethical analysis in this course will revolve around issues of oppression, discrimination, poverty, violence and educational leadership.
 While students will grapple with ethical concerns existing in educational issues, this will require that they engage with ethical perspectives relevant to the larger world.
 Additional prerequisites: acceptance to the teacher education program.

-Restrictions: Enrollment limited to students with a class of Junior or Senior.
-Enrollment is limited to students with a major, minor, or concentration in Elementary Education or Secondary Education.
+Enrollment is limited to students with a major in Elementary Education or Secondary Education.

 Attributes: CSD: Systems (CS)